 Staging a Home for Sale: The Cost, Reason & Value

 Listing your home can elicit a lot of emotions.
 Excitement for a new adventure, sadness toward memories being left behind, even anxiety over the amount of money you'll make (or lose) on the home sale.
 But it's not just about you.
 Think about your home's new owner.
-What emotions do you want them to feel, and how can you be sure they'll feel those emotions as they walk through your home?
+What emotions do you want them to feel, and how can you be sure they'll feel that way as they walk through your home?

 Enter home staging.
 A well-staged home is aesthetically pleasing.
 It's inviting, it's desirable, it's comforting, and it's sometimes pricey.
 So what are your options — and related costs — when it comes to home staging?
 Here's what you need to know.

 Home staging is a strategy that allows you to showcase your home's best assets.
-Your home is able to look its best without the added costs of renovation.
+Your home looks its best without the added costs of renovation.
 Instead, a home stager can accentuate existing space with trendy decor and new furniture (all of which can be rented).

-Understand the latest trends when it comes to color, accent decor, and room layout.
-A main living area can be painted neutral colors, but have pillows with bright colors.
-Maybe an oversized kitchen has unused space that can be turned into a breakfast nook.
-By creating space and/or provoking feelings of comfort, you make it easy for the prospective buyer to fall in love with your home.
+Understand the latest color, accent decor, and room layout trends.
+Paint your main living area with neutral colors, but use pillows with bright colors as accents.
+Turn unused kitchen space into a breakfast nook.
+By creating space or provoking feelings of comfort, you make it easy for the prospective buyer to fall in love with your home.

 Stage your home for less

-DIY.
 Are you handy or creative?
 Why not try your hand at staging?
 It may be an easy way to save time and money.
 Consider new rugs or window furnishings, maybe add a few mirrors or lamps.
 Find even more ideas by doing a simple "home staging" search on Pinterest.

-Ask your Realtor® for help.
-According the to the National Association of Realtors, 35% of Realtors have offered to personally stage their client's home or have connected them to a home staging service.
+According to the National Association of Realtors, 35% of Realtors have offered to personally stage their client's home or have connected them to a home staging service.
 You may find a better value by using their services or using the company your Realtor recommends.

 Alternatives to home staging